9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 Many systems-oriented programming languages provide library routines that let us match a file name against a pattern, or that will give a list of files that match the pattern.
 In other languages, this function is often named `fnmatch`.)
-Although Haskell\'s standard library generally has good systems programming facilities, it doesn\'t provide these kinds of pattern matching functions.
-We\'ll take this as an opportunity to develop our own.
+Although Haskell's standard library generally has good systems programming facilities, it doesn't provide these kinds of pattern matching functions.
+We'll take this as an opportunity to develop our own.

-The kinds of patterns we\'ll be dealing with are commonly referred to as *glob patterns* (the term we\'ll use), wild card patterns, or shell-style patterns.
+The kinds of patterns we'll be dealing with are commonly referred to as *glob patterns* (the term we'll use), wild card patterns, or shell-style patterns.
 They have just a few simple rules.
-You probably already know them, but we\'ll quickly recap here.
+You probably already know them, but we'll quickly recap here.

 -   Matching a string against a pattern starts at the beginning of the string, and finishes at the end.